 The second floor of The Appleton Museum of Art is devoted to a significant collection of European paintings, sculptures and decorative arts.
 Among the works are 17th and 18th century Dutch paintings by Nicolas Maes, Barent Fabritius, Jan Baptist and an elegant floral still life by the Italian Mario Nuzzi.
 These works are followed by strong examples of painting and sculpture in the best of the 19th century European academic tradition.
-French masterpieces by Bouguereau, Gerome, Couture, Cot, Carrier-Belleuse and Carpeaux are joined by other continental artists such as Conrad Kiesel, Carl Rudolph Sohn, Severin Roesen and the recently-acquired Joseph van Severdonck.
+French masterpieces by Bouguereau, Gerome, Couture, Cot, Carrier-Belleuse and Carpeaux are joined by other continental artists such as Conrad Kiesel, Carl Rudolph Sohn, Severin Roesen and Joseph van Severdonck.
 The 19th century Barbizon school is well represented in the collection with fine examples by Rousseau, Dupre, Jacque and Breton and is balanced by Romantic works by Bonheur, Schreyer, Rodin and Barye.
 Regal French furniture, art glass by Galle and other decorative arts complete the experience of centuries past.

 This collection features 18th and 19th century American paintings, prints, decorative arts, maps and other documents.
 Artists include painters Ralph Albert Blakelock, Thomas Sully, Elizabeth Gardner, and Lord Edwin Weeks; printmakers Audubon and Whistler; and glassblowers Tiffany and Steuben.